AMontagu/PerceptLibrary/README.md

-Welcome to the RobotLabLibrary wiki!
+Welcome to the PerceptLibrary Repository!

-Here we are to talk more about the RobotLabLibrary and how to install and use it.
+Here we are to talk more about the PerceptLibrary and how to install and use it.

-The library is constitued to 3 classes : [Video](https://github.com/AMontagu/RobotLabLibrary/wiki/Video), [Recognizer](https://github.com/AMontagu/RobotLabLibrary/wiki/Voice) and [Voice](https://github.com/AMontagu/RobotLabLibrary/wiki/Recognizer)
+The library is constitued to 3 classes : [Video](https://github.com/AMontagu/PerceptLibrary/wiki/Video), [Recognizer](https://github.com/AMontagu/PerceptLibrary/wiki/Voice) and [Voice](https://github.com/AMontagu/PerceptLibrary/wiki/Recognizer)

 **For documentation please see the links above.**